Utah Deaf History and Culture

 In efforts to support the UAD and make a difference, it has been suggested that the Utah Deaf community:

-2. Vote for new UAD board members every two years at the UAD conference; and/or
+- Vote for new UAD board members every two years at the UAD conference and/or

-The UAD has provided so much for the local Deaf population that they now take it for granted.
-Many Deaf individuals are now registered to vote, discuss non-deaf related political issues, keep up to date on political issues, and support a political party.
-Many people, however, do not participate in or support political concerns or causes that are relevant to the Deaf community.
-This is known as having a "double standard."
-This history is intended to promote awareness of what the UAD has done for the Utah Deaf community.
-Furthermore, the purpose of this history is to create awareness of deaf-related political issues, as well as how the Utah Deaf community may assist and support future causes.
+The UAD has done so much for the local Deaf community that it is now taken for granted.
+Many Deaf people are now registered to vote, discuss non-deaf political matters, stay informed about political issues, and support a political party.
+However, many people do not participate in or support political issues or causes that are important to the Deaf community.
+This is referred to as having a "double standard."
+This history aims to raise recognition of the UAD's contributions to the Utah Deaf community.
+Furthermore, this history aims to raise awareness of deaf-related political concerns and how the Utah Deaf community may help and support future causes.

-Finally, Jodi encourages the Utah Deaf community to join the Utah Association of the Deaf and the National Association of the Deaf in order to safeguard their civil rights.
+Jodi encourages the Utah Deaf community to join the Utah Association of the Deaf and the National Association of the Deaf to safeguard their civil rights.
 After all, UAD is credited with carrying the torch by serving the Utah Deaf community's needs.
-Today, UAD continues to carry the torch by advocating for, preserving, and securing the civil rights of our community.
+Today, UAD continues to carry the torch by advocating for, preserving, and securing our community's civil rights.
 The Utah Deaf community, especially the younger generation, is unaware of how much UAD has aided them.
 She hopes that now that we have access to resources, the "Carry the Torch" symbol will help us remember, appreciate, and reflect on our UAD's long history of civil rights protections.

 Salutations to the UAD leaders!